prest/prest/content/configurations/_index.en.md

 ## Authorization

 - JWT middleware is enabled by default.
-To disable JWT need to se defalt to false.
+To disable JWT need to set default to false.

 ```toml
 [jwt]